pharo-pkg/pakbot/repository/CargoPackageManager.package/CGOBleedingEdgeResolutionStrategy.class/README.md

-A BleedingEdgeUpdatePolicy is used to specify that we should always take the latest version of the dependency.
+A BleedingEdgeUpdatePolicy is used to specify that we should always take the latest version of the package targeted by the dependency.